cyplo/genpass/README.md

 $ genpass --help

 USAGE:
     genpass [FLAGS] [length]

 FLAGS:
     -h, --help                 Prints help information
--d, --include-digit        Include at least one digit -l, --include-lowercase    Include at least one lowercase letter -s, --include-special      Include at least one special (non-alphanumeric) character -u, --include-uppercase    Include at least one uppercase letter --passphrase           Create a passphrase of (at least) the given length instead of a password.
+    -l, --include-lowercase    Generate the password using lowercase letters -n, --include-numeric      Generate the password using numeric characters -s, --include-special      Generate the password using special (non-alphanumeric) characters -u, --include-uppercase    Generate the password using uppercase letters --passphrase           Create a passphrase of (at least) the given length instead of a password.
         --version

 ARGS:
     <length>    The length of the password to generate [default: 32]
 ```

 ### A note on passphrases